TijmenH/chuck-norris-jokes/README.md

 browsers might not be able to run this app.

 ## How to run
-Run `node app.js` in a terminal from the project root.
+Run `npm i && node app.js` in a terminal from the project root.